yrochat/sony_personal_data/README.md

-# How to analyse some of my personal data owned/hosted by Sony
+# How to analyse some of you personal data compiled by Sony (PlayStation)
 This is a tiny script (notebook) to analyse some of your personal data : time played per game, time played per week, etc.

 You will need to use [R](https://cran.r-project.org/mirrors.html), along with [Rstudio](https://rstudio.com/products/rstudio/download/), which is an awesome app.